rust-lang/rfcs/text/0000-error-display.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

-Nopefully this will be the last churn in this area.
+Hopefully this will be the last churn in this area.

 The default error reporter with string deduplication could use some magic to discover whether the provided